Pray4Lovee/pezkuwi-sdk/bridges/docs/high-level-overview.md

 As you can see, the messages relay also requires finality relay to be operating in parallel.
 Since messages relay submits transactions to both source and target chains, it requires both _source-to-target_ and _target-to-source_ finality relays.
-They can be GRANDPA finality relays or GRANDPA+parachains finality relays, depending on the type of connected chain.
+They can be GRANDPA finality relays or GRANDPA+teyrchains finality relays, depending on the type of connected chain.

 More: [Messages Relay Sequence Diagram](./messages-relay.html), [pallet level documentation and